href="../../images/logo.svg"/>

 Lessons from the 2022 shortage, 2026 market outlook, and resilience strategies for FL, GA, NJ, MD, and DE operations.

 The 2020-2022 pallet shortage was the most severe supply disruption the pallet industry had seen in decades.
-New GMA pallet prices surged from $12-15 to $35-50+ at peak.
+New GMA pallet prices surged from current market rate-15 to $35-50+ at peak.
 Grade A recycled pallets that normally traded at $6-9 hit $18-22.
 Operations that had taken just-in-time pallet supply for granted suddenly faced production shutdowns and shipping delays.
 The shortage exposed supply chain vulnerabilities that many operations have not yet addressed.
 This guide explains what caused the shortage, what the pallet market looks like in 2026, and how to build a resilient pallet sourcing strategy that protects your operation from the next disruption.

 $50+